Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth for the whole population in Norway stands at 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 84 years, compared with 79 for men, a slightly smaller gender difference than the average OECD gender gap of six years, with a life expectancy of 83 years for women and 77 years for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 9.4% of GDP in Norway, compared with an average of 9.5% across OECD countries.
-With 5388 USD per person, Norway ranked the second highest among OECD countries in 2010, well above the OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in the Norway increased in real terms by 3.7% per year on average, a slower rate than the OECD average of 4.7%.
-It then decreased by 0.8% in 2010.
+Total health spending accounts for 9.3% of GDP in Norway, compared with an average of 9.4% across OECD countries.
+With 5 669 USD per person, Norway ranked the second highest among OECD countries in 2011, well above the OECD average of 3 322 USD.
+Between 2000 and 2011, total health spending in the Norway increased in real terms by 3.3% per year on average, a slower rate than the OECD average of 4.0%.
+It then fell to 1.8% per year on average between 2009 and 2011.

-When asked, “How is your health in general?”
-73% of people in Norway reported to be in good health, higher than the OECD average of 69%.
+When asked, “How is your health in general?”73% of people in Norway reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Norway, the average is 75% for men and 71% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 85% of the top 20% of the adult population in Norway rate their health as ‘good’ or ‘very good’, compared to about 65% for the bottom 20%.
+About 85% of adults with a disposable income in the top 20% in Norway rate their health as ‘good’ or ‘very good’, compared to about 66% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance